Namboku Line (Sapporo)

 The Namboku Line (南北線, Nanboku-sen) is a rubber-tyred metro line in Sapporo, Hokkaido, Japan.
 It is part of the Sapporo Municipal Subway system.
 Its name literally means South-North Line, and it runs from Asabu Station in Kita-ku to Makomanai Station in Minami-ku.
-The Namboku Line color on maps is green, and its stations carry the letter "N" followed by a number.
+The Namboku Line's color on maps is green, and its stations carry the letter "N" followed by a number.